 - Tempted by an easy, user-friendly drag and drop format

-- Searching for an excellent data visualization software
+- Searching for excellent data visualization software

 Tableau and QlikView are powerful BI tools.
 Which one you should use completely depends upon your data analysis requirements.
 If the nature of your business is to connect to internal databases, warehouses, web-based data, excel data, and other data sources, then QlikView is a great software.

 If your business’ main focus is visualization, Tableau is the one for your organization.
-QlikView offers a wide range of deep analytics and continues to enjoy highest customer satisfaction ratings.
+QlikView offers a wide range of deep analytics and continues to enjoy the highest customer satisfaction ratings.